dfredin/dfredin.github.io/_pages/about.md

 ## About Me

-I am a physicist, engineer, machine learning researcher, and PhD student at the University of Massachusetts Lowell, specializing in gravitational wave detection, astrophysics, and artificial intelligence applications in scientific computing.
-My research focuses on developing advanced machine learning techniques for analyzing astrophysical signals, with a particular emphasis on deep learning methodologies for gravitational wave detection.
+I am a physics graduate student at the University of Washington, with a focus on machine learning applications in gravitational wave detection and astrophysical signal processing.
+My current graduate research is conducted in collaboration with the Gravitational Wave Gramian Angular Summation Field (GWGASF) project, where I develop deep learning models for analyzing noisy time-series data from astrophysical sources.

-Prior to my doctoral studies, I worked with the He6-CRES experiment at the University of Washington, where I contributed to high-precision measurements in fundamental physics.
-I also conducted research at the National High Magnetic Field Laboratory (NHMFL), applying advanced microscopy and data-driven analysis to material characterization.
-In industry, I have worked in nondestructive evaluation and computational imaging, applying ultrasonic testing, radiographic imaging, and machine learning to aerospace materials and structural analysis.
+In addition to my academic work, I bring hands-on engineering experience from roles in both the aerospace and space technology sectors.
+I previously worked at Boeing as a Materials & Process Physics Engineer, specializing in nondestructive evaluation (NDE) methods including ultrasonic testing and radiographic inspection for composite aerospace structures.
+I currently serve as a Project Technician at Amazon’s Project Kuiper, supporting the development and validation of satellite systems.

-My broader interests lie at the intersection of computational physics, large-scale data analysis, and high-performance computing, with a focus on leveraging AI-driven approaches to explore complex physical systems.
-This website serves as a platform to highlight my research, projects, and professional contributions.
+My broader interests lie at the intersection of physics, artificial intelligence, and high-performance computing, with a focus on solving complex problems in fundamental science and engineering.
+This website highlights my research, technical projects, and professional experience.

 For inquiries regarding research collaborations or professional opportunities, please feel free to reach out.